AdaCore/ada-spark-rfcs/features/rfc-mandatory_square_brackets.md

 Code using `(...)` for array aggregates must be updated.
 In non-pedantic Flare, both forms are accepted for backward compatibility.

-Code written with `A [I]` for array indexing, entry-family indexing, or generalized indexing is not valid Ada 2022 and will not compile with a standard Ada 2022 compiler.
-In non-pedantic Flare, the Ada 2022 form `A (I)` continues to be accepted.
+Code written with `A [I]` for array indexing, entry-family indexing, or generalized indexing, or with bracketed index lists in array type definitions, index constraints, and entry family declarations, is not valid Ada 2022 and will not compile with a standard Ada 2022 compiler.
+In non-pedantic Flare, the parenthesised Ada 2022 forms continue to be accepted.

 # Open questions